AidaSehic/Web_Scraping_and_Classification/README.md

 </ul>
 For this <b>project</b> I have used <b>kNN</b> and <b>SVM</b>.
 The reason not to go with Naive Bayes is that it incorrectly assumes all terms are independent, even though that might not be the case (Barack and Obama are not independent terms). </li>
   </li><br>
-  <li><b>Compare the performance of the kNN and SVM algorithms<b>:
+  <li><b>Comparing the performance of the kNN and SVM algorithms</b>:
-  To compare the performance of kNN and SVM algorithms, I have used standard classifier evaluation method - I have measured each classifier's mean accuracy in a k-fold cross-validation experiment.
+  To compare the performance of kNN and SVM algorithms, I have measured each classifier's mean accuracy in a k-fold cross-validation experiment.

 Also, I have used stratisfiedKFold which is a variation of KFold that returns stratified folds.
 The folds are stratified, meaning that the algorithm attempts to balance the number of instances of each class in each fold.
 That is important as the labels in this project do not have balanced distribution
   </li>